jpfairbanks/hpc6220/doc/writeup.md

 This is an example of how performance considerations are not as straightforward when programming in a higher level language like Python, when compared to writing C code.

+Here we can see that there is not a vast difference between the two implementations.

 ![Compare lazy evaluation to eager evaluation](./figures/inner_product_compare_speedup_mirasol.png)

 ![Speedup of various algorithms](./figures/speedup_mirasol.png)